krakenjs/express-enrouten/README.md

 ### Controller Files
 A 'controller' is defined as any `require`-able file which exports a function that accepts a single argument.
-Any files with an extension of `.js` (or `.coffee` if CoffeeScript is registered) will be loaded and if it exports a function that accepts a single argument then this function will be called. **NOTE: Any file in the directory tree that matches the API will be invoked/initialized with the express application object.**
+Any files with an extension of `.js` (or `.coffee` if CoffeeScript is registered) will be loaded and if it exports a function that accepts a single argument then this function will be called. **NOTE: Any file in the directory tree that matches the API will be invoked/initialized with the express router object.**

 ```javascript
 // Good :)